Siblings’ quest to find out more about their Chinese parents’ complicated pasts.

 That same day, the Exclusion Act was introduced as legislation.
 It nearly entirely restricted Chinese immigration and prevented many Chinese already here from obtaining Canadian citizenship.
 Some Chinese people began to refer to Canada Day as “Humiliation Day” as a result.

 This law wasn’t repealed until 1947.
-In that 24-year-period, fewer than 50 Chinese people became citizens, according to Lily Cho, an English professor at Western University.
+In those 24 years, fewer than 50 Chinese people became citizens, according to Lily Cho, an English professor at Western University.
 Cho wrote a book about CI 9 certificates, one of the 40 types of Chinese immigration documents.
 CI 9s allowed Chinese people to temporarily leave Canada because they couldn’t get passports.

 Families were separated for decades, said Cho.